brialorelle/headcam-algo/README.md

 cd headcam-algo/
 ```

-Next, run `setup.sh` to setup the conda environment and pull the openpose docker into a location with at least 2GB of space:
+Next, make `setup.sh` executable and run it to setup the conda environment and pull the openpose docker into a location with at least 2GB of space:
 ```
 chmod +x setup.sh
 ./setup.sh /path/to/desired/openpose_install_dir